A world where every birth is wanted

 Children by choice, not chance

-Across the developing world, there are approximately 222 million women who want to use, but can’t access, contraception.
+Across the developing world, there are approximately 225 million women who want to use, but can’t access, contraception.
 Enabling women to take control of their reproductive health can be life-changing, whereas the consequence of this lack of access can be devastating.

-Every year there are an estimated 63 million unintended pregnancies that result from a lack of contraception, and 19 million women resort to unsafe abortions to end their pregnancies.
+Every year there are an estimated 63 million unintended pregnancies that result from a lack of contraception and 19 million women resort to unsafe abortions to end their pregnancies.

-As a result, around 82,000 women to die every year from pregnancies they did not wish to have.
+As a result, around 82,000 women die every year from pregnancies they did not wish to have.
 Pregnancies, and deaths, which could have avoided if only these women had access to basic contraception.

-Donate Online or call 1300 478 486
+Call 1300 478 486